-Criteria: The maintenance of minutes should be prepared and then approved in a timely manner for City Council actions to be implemented and timely documentation on approved items.
+Criteria: The maintenance of minutes should be prepared and then approved in a timely manner for City few years.

+Council actions to be implemented and timely documentation on approved items.

-Cause: The maintenance of minutes was not prepared in a timely manner due to staff changes in the last few years.
+Cause: The maintenance of minutes was not prepared in a timely manner due to staff changes in the last meeting.
+So we recommend the City continue its efforts to have the minutes prepared up to the most current meeting.